Please Keep Your Indoor Cats Indoors

 What You Can Do

 Join thousands of supporters by conducting a Cats Indoors! campaign in your community using the materials that ABC has provided.
-The report “Conducting A Cats Indoors!
-Campaign In Your Community” has tips and suggestions to help you get the ball rolling in your neck of the woods.
+There’s a short Power Point presentation “Conducting A Cats Indoors!
+Campaign In Your Community” made available by the Animal Liberation Front that has tips and suggestions to help you get the ball rolling in your neck of the woods.

-Make sure to download the report “How To Make Your Outdoor Cat A Happy Indoor Cat” to help you make the transition that ultimately benefits everyone.
+Make sure to read the Humane Society article “Home sweet home: how to bring an outside cat indoors” to help you make the transition that ultimately benefits everyone.

 Finally, I urge all cat owners to learn more about this issue so they can teach their cat-owning friends the benefits of keeping their beloved cats indoors where they’ll be happier and healthier.